Brad Renfro: Death

-Renfro was found dead on January 15, 2008, in his Los Angeles apartment, at the age of 25.
+Renfro was found dead at age 25 on January 15, 2008, in his Los Angeles apartment.
 His body was returned to Tennessee with services held at Stevens Mortuary in North Knoxville on January 21, 2008.
-Renfro was buried on the same day at Red House Cemetery in Grainger County, Tennessee near the city of Blaine.
+Renfro was buried on the same day at Red House Cemetery in Grainger County, Tennessee, near the city of Blaine.
 On February 8, 2008, the Los Angeles County Coroner's office ruled his death accidental, attributing it to acute heroin/morphine intoxication.

-On February 1, 2008, seventeen days after Renfro's death, his grandmother Joanne—who had accompanied him regularly during his early acting career—died at her home at the age of 76.
+On February 1, 2008, 17 days after Renfro's death, his grandmother Joanne Renfro—who had accompanied him regularly during his early acting career—died at her home at the age of 76.
 Local officials stated that she died of natural causes.

 Legacy

 Renfro was omitted from the "In Memoriam" tribute montage at the 80th Academy Awards in the year following his death.
 Perceived by the press as a "snub", his omission from the Oscars received widespread media coverage.

 Renfro's roommate, Mark Foster of Foster the People, wrote a song about his death called "Downtown".
 The song was included on a deluxe edition of the band's 2011 debut album Torches.

 In 2012, the art magazine The Thing Quarterly reported that actor James Franco had the name "Brad" tattooed on his right shoulder in memory of Renfro.
 Franco also produced a limited-edition series of switchblades bearing the words "Brad Renfro" and "Forever."

 In 2018, 10 years after Renfro's death, and again the following year, the website BuzzFeed devoted a long article to recounting his rise and descent.
 The article discussed whether the film industry adequately protects the welfare of at-risk child actors.
 BuzzFeed found no evidence that laws or contractual provisions had been violated on Renfro's films, but suggested that the industry had failed the actor by not ensuring that he was appropriately supervised when he was off the movie set.

-Fernando Altschul, the first assistant director of Apt Pupil, told BuzzFeed that he saw a 14-year-old Renfro at an on-set party where alcohol was available.
-According to Altschul, Renfro was the only underage attendee.

 During Renfro's early career, his worldliness and self-confidence caused many adults who came into contact with him to believe that he was some years older than his actual age.
 Gemma Jackson, production designer on Tom and Huck, remembered Renfro as being 15 or 16 years of age during filming when he was actually 13.
 Jackson recounted to BuzzFeed that during production, Renfro had a girlfriend who was several years his senior.
 He developed an ardent following among adolescent girls; Peter Horton, director of The Cure, recalled that Renfro—who had just turned 12—received cards from girls in Stillwater, Minnesota, that contained sexually suggestive messages.

 Renfro's apparent maturity was reflected in his onscreen portrayals.
 In his early roles, he was often sexualized and shown shirtless.
 In Apt Pupil, Renfro was shown showering.
 He also performed scenes with sexual and violent content.